Overv/VulkanTutorial/10_Multisampling.md

     ...
 ```

-We now have to add new color resolve attachment to the subpass.
-Create a new attachment reference and update the `pResolveAttachments` pointer:
+The render pass now has to be instructed to perform color image resolution.
+Create a new attachment reference that will point to the color buffer which will serve as the resolve target:

 ```c++
     ...